Lancaster County

 Moving to or within the Greater Philadelphia area?
 You found the right place.

-Get matchedSearch by school district
+Get MatchedSearch by school district

 Most families pick the district before the house.
-We score every district on academics against its true tax cost, so you can find the best value, then search every home inside the boundary.
+We score every district on academics against its tax cost, so you can find the best value, then search every home inside the boundary.

-Search by districtThe true property-tax picture
+Search by districtThe full property-tax bill

-Try the calculatorHonest local safety data
+Try the calculatorLocal crime and safety data

 The big portals dropped their crime maps years ago.
-We publish clear, sourced county figures from public FBI and Pennsylvania data, with their limits named.
+We publish sourced county figures from public FBI and Pennsylvania data, with their limits named.

 See the dataSchool data with real depth

 Not a single 1 to 10 score.
-Explore 450+ individual school pages and a district value report that scores academics against what each town actually costs.
+Explore 450+ individual school pages and a district value report that scores academics against what each town costs.

 Explore the areas